egri-nagy/orbit/README.md

 [![Build Status](https://travis-ci.org/egri-nagy/orbit.svg?branch=master)](https://travis-ci.org/egri-nagy/orbit)

 # orbit
 The library came out from the observation that most problems in computational abstract algebra require a search algorithm.
 Instead of writing them again and again, it is natural to abstract the search part out.
+It is used by [KIGEN](https://github.com/egri-nagy/kigen).

 This library contains generic search algorithms.
-A set-valued operator and predicates for recognizing possible andactual solutions need to be given.
+A set-valued operator and predicates for recognizing possible and actual solutions need to be given.

 The abstraction overhead is counterbalanced by parallel execution (using the reducers library).